 They created the transistor, they’re working on 6G and now they’re enabling a cellular network on the Moon.
 Nokia Bell Labs has quite a few innovations under its belt, and more are coming.
 How exactly have they stayed at the cutting edge of innovation for almost a hundred years?

 To some, the prospect of sending messages on the Moon seems like something out of the future.
-However, it is highly likely that the Moon will have its first cellular network later this year as a result of an ongoing collaboration between Nokia Bell Labs and NASA.
+However, it is highly likely that the Moon will have its first cellular network in late 2024 as a result of an ongoing collaboration between Nokia Bell Labs and NASA.
 The interest in planetary exploration is on the rise, and effective communication will be a critical component of any future lunar mission.
 Astronauts will not only need to communicate with each other but also require mobile voice and data capabilities for various applications, including high-definition video streaming and remote monitoring of sensors and instruments.

-The project began in 2018 when scientists at Nokia Bell Labs realised that network technology conditions on the Moon are very similar to those on Earth.
-The company already had devices suitable for these conditions.
 “We had built portable, compact and lightweight network devices for public safety and emergency response situations and understood that, with further development, these could be used to bring cellular networks to the Moon,” explains Thierry E. Klein, President of Bell Labs Solutions Research at Nokia Bell Labs.

 Although the Bell Labs researchers had the necessary technology for these networks, they knew that they couldn’t complete the mission alone.
 They needed collaborators who could take the technology to the Moon and land it there.
-After a few years of initial development, NASA invited Nokia Bell Labs to propose their ideas, and now, in 2023, the lunar network is almost ready for takeoff.
+After a few years of initial development, NASA invited Nokia Bell Labs to propose their ideas, and now, in 2024, the lunar network is ready for takeoff.

-In just five years, what had seemed difficult and unachievable to some has become a realistic business venture.
+What had seemed difficult and unachievable to some has become a realistic business venture.
 Klein says that this project was guided by a question the research lab constantly asks when developing new research ideas: what is the most extreme version of this problem, and how can we solve it?
 “If we can solve the most extreme problem, we can solve other versions of the problem as well,” he explains.

 Focusing on the most challenging obstacles inspires researchers, engineers and designers to pursue ambitious projects and creative thinking.
 “The people who work for us are curious to learn how things work or why they don’t work.
 They recognise problems that they face themselves or that other people struggle with and then try to solve those problems,” Klein says.